 CES continues to make significant strides in advancing its strategic vision of being a leading provider of technically advanced consumable chemical solutions throughout the full life cycle of the oilfield.
+CES is very optimistic about the growth prospects of its business for the remainder of 2014 and into 2015.

 The integration of JACAM with the overall business is progressing successfully.
 JACAM products have been introduced into Canada on both the drilling fluids side and through PureChem with very positive results.
 In the US, initial steps have been undertaken to support AES operations with JACAM manufactured materials and to expand JACAM's market penetration via the established AES platform.
 CES sees the opportunity for the unique JACAM products expanding as we move forward.
-From a manufacturing perspective, CES is undertaking further vertical integration initiatives at the JACAM facility with the completion of the solid chemistry line expansion, the build-out of hydrogenation capabilities and the construction of an organo clay plant.
+From a manufacturing perspective, CES is undertaking further vertical integration initiatives at the JACAM facility with the completion of the solid chemistry line expansion, the build-out of hydrogenation capabilities, and the construction of an organo clay plant.

 In addition to the integration initiatives and the financial contribution JACAM continues to make, CES sees other significant opportunities in the US as we continue to leverage our platform, product suite, and infrastructure.
 In particular, the AES Permian Acquisition, completed in July 2013, has filled the last remaining geographical hole on the US map for CES.
 The Permian is the busiest drilling basin in North America and is continuing to transition to a horizontal drilling market.
-CES expects to capitalize on this opportunity through its unique product offerings, the establishment of an oil based mud plant in the Permian which was commissioned in March 2014, and the commissioning of its new barite grinding facility in Corpus Christi which is expected to be on-line late in Q3.
+CES expects to capitalize on this opportunity through its unique product offerings; the establishment of two oil based mud plants in the Permian, the first of which was commissioned in March 2014; and the commissioning of its new barite grinding facility in Corpus Christi which is expected to be on-line late in Q4 2014.